shamanic50/ReP_AL-3D-Lawn-Mower/Readme.txt

 Code and Files for the ReP_AL 3D Printed Lawn Mower
 ---------------------------------------------------

-The mower software is in the folder with the latest release number.
+The mower software is in the folder Mower Arduino Code:
-The latest release is V5.1    (Feb 2019)

 MEGA - Needs to be uploaded to the Arduino MEGA
 NANO - Needs to be uploaded to the Arduino NANO
 (I needed to use the "old bootloader" option in the Arduino IDE to get the sketch to upload to the NANO)